 All students are invited to participate in the award-winning choir program which meets on Mondays throughout the school year.
 There are three choirs: primary, intermediate, and advanced.
 The Classical Academy Choir performs multiple times throughout the school year.

-In-depth band instruction is available for students in grades 4-8 after school.
+Beginning, intermediate, and advanced band is offered after school for students in grades 4-8.
 Numerous performance opportunities are provided throughout the year.

 The Classical Academy’s award winning musical theatre program is well known in the community.

 Over 75 students in grades 6-8 act, sing, and dance as they bring their best to the stage.
 Productions are held twice a year and have included; Alice in Wonderland, Aladdin, Annie, Honk!, Willy Wonka, Cinderella, Beauty and the Beast, Joseph and the Amazing Technicolor Dreamcoat, The Little Mermaid, Peter Pan, Seussical, and The Lion King.

 Jr. musical theatre is available for students in grades 3-5 with one performance held each spring.
 Previous productions have included; The Jungle Book, Dear Edwina, Aristocats, Frog and Toad, 101 Dalmatians, Flat Stanley, and School House Rock.

 The Classical Academy hosts an annual Spring Art show, which celebrates visual and performing arts.
 The community is invited to enjoy demonstrations of student art work as well as singing, acting, dancing and instrumental performances.
 Visit here more information.

 Students on Tracks A and B receive physical education instruction once per week.
 C’lectives students have the option to participate in one PE class.
 All students must meet the minimum physical fitness requirements and will need to complete additional required hours independently.